Nominated Candidate for PR Manager

 Why I Joined Toastmasters

 Then, I wanted to become a better leader.
 It wasn’t always possible to get a team to lead at work.
-However, I find the place to fulfil my dream in Toastmasters.
+However, I found the place to fulfil my dream in Toastmasters.

 Finally, I fell in love with the atmosphere in my home club from the first minute!
 It was so welcoming, friendly, supportive and fun.
 I felt 10 years younger, so energizing it was!
-I found friends, sense of community belonging and joy of being a part of something bigger.
-Since then every meeting makes me happy and inspired.
+I found friends, a sense of community belonging and the joy of being a part of something bigger.
+Since then, every meeting makes me happy and inspired.

 My History in Toastmasters

 I joined Toastmasters in April 2019 as a member of City of London Toastmasters club.
 Soon after I joined, the club was looking for Sergeant-at-Arms.
-As I lived and worked nearby the church where the club meeting were held, it was convenient.
+As I lived and worked near the church where the club meetings were held, it was convenient.
 And I thought – if I could help so easily, why not?

-After a year in the committee, I decided to run for the President.
-Stepping in to this role, I was stepping out of comfort zone.
-Of course, with the lockdown I had to reassess comfort zone.
+After a year on the committee, I decided to run for President.
+Stepping into this role, I was stepping out of my comfort zone.
+Of course, with the lockdown, I had to reassess my comfort zone.
 But despite all the changes and challenges, this has been an exciting journey.
 I learned so much about people and myself.
-It has been an enormous confidence booster, too.
+It has been an enormous confidence-booster, too.

-I am still in the beginning of my Toastmasters journey but I am very excited to discover new horizons.
+I am still at the beginning of my Toastmasters journey but I am very excited to discover new horizons.

 Why District PR Manager